-You can learn more about me and the work that I do at MSU by clicking on the menu at the top of this page and scrolling to pages of interest.
+You can learn more about me and the work that I do by clicking on the menu at the top of this page and scrolling to pages of interest.
 In addition, you can find a number of my journal publications and other professional writing within my Research Gate profile.